Zanett96/MuseumDB/README.md

 # MuseumDB
 This is the project that I developed with a colleague of mine for the Database course.
 The database is complete with the SQL code for generate it, the ER scheme, the relational schema and the report I wrote.
 Note that the report is written in *italian*.
+The project is based over a musem where the target consumer is the visitor.
+Therefore, there's a complete overview of the artworks, their position in the museum, and a list of the guided visits which goes trough the museum with different languages.